intersystems-community/Reports-widgets-documentation/README.md

 </details>

 ### Discussions line chart
-_Discussions shows how many new discussions were published per month_
+_Discussions shows how many new discussions were published per month.
+Discussions are posts in which authors suggest a topic for discussion or ask members of the community to express their opinion on some issue._

 <details>
 <summary>For developers</summary>